Frequently Asked Questions

-We will write to each household directly 7 to 14 days in advance of commencing construction work in your immediate vicinity.
+We will write to each household directly up to 14 days in advance of commencing construction work in your immediate vicinity.
 Once work commences on the public highway outside your home, you will be able to access your property throughout the build.
 This work usually takes no more than a few days outside each home.

 Will my street be closed to traffic and will you leave my street the same way you found it?